groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/delete-operations/delete-qr-code-signature/_index.md

 File.Copy(filePath, outputFilePath, true);
 ```

-Notice that we're creating a copy of our original document.
-This is important because the signature deletion process will modify the file directly, and we always want to preserve our original documents.
+**Why the file copy?** This is crucial – the GroupDocs.Signature Delete method modifies the document directly.
+By working on a copy, we preserve our original document (which is always good practice) and avoid any "oops" moments.

+**Real-world consideration**: In production applications, you might want to implement proper backup strategies or version control for documents before modification.

-## Step 2: Creating a Signature Object to Work With
+## Step 2: Creating Your Signature Object (Your Document Gateway)

-Now we'll create a Signature object that connects to our document:
+Now we'll create the Signature object that acts as our gateway to the document:

 ```csharp
 using (Signature signature = new Signature(outputFilePath))